-Gilder Lehrman announces the publication of the third edition of Abraham Lincoln and the Emancipation Proclamation, with an introduction by Allen C. Guelzo.
+Gilder Lehrman recently published the third edition of Abraham Lincoln and the Emancipation Proclamation, with an introduction by Allen C. Guelzo.
 Abraham Lincoln and the Emancipation Proclamation traces the evolution of Abraham Lincoln’s fight to end slavery from his speech against the Kansas-Nebraska Act in 1854 through the passage of the Thirteenth Amendment in 1865.
 Featured documents include the Emancipation Proclamation—the July 1862 draft, the September 1862 preliminary version, and the January 1863 final version—letters by Lincoln supporting emancipation, and letters by soldiers and civilians about the effect of the Emancipation Proclamation.

 Abraham Lincoln and the Emancipation Proclamation and the other booklets on this list focus on original historical documents and are ideal informational texts for classroom use.
 Readers can look at images of the original resources, study transcripts, and read introductions that place the documents in historical context.
 All these booklets can be purchased in the Gilder Lehrman History Shop.

 - Abraham Lincoln in His Own Words

 - Alexander Hamilton and the Creation of the United States